 All members and guests are invited to attend a reception in honor of the National President prior to the Opening Night Banquet.
 They will be greeted by the National President and the National Officers.
 White gloves will be worn by the members of the receiving line.
 The Host Society will provide refreshments that will include beverages and finger foods.
 It may be held in the Hospitality Room, National President's suite, or other designated area.
 The time and place should be included in the printed program.
-(Option of the National President)
+(Option of the National President) Other:

-Other:

 Encourage Host State members, spouses, and guest to attend luncheons/Banquets.
 All members are expected to attend the Plenary Sessions.
 Attire: Daytime - Suit, dress, pant suit.
 Evening - Formal dress for Dames, Tuxedo or Dark suit for gentlemen.
 Be sure to have the National President provide her agenda & committee members' names to be printed in the Program.
-Check with the National President regarding programs, entertainment, Head Table protocol, hotel accommodations/price, etc.

-At the Banquets provide piano music and a person to lead singing of "The Star Spangled Banner" and "This Is My Country".
+Check with the National President regarding programs, entertainment, Head Table protocol, hotel accommodations/price, etc. At the Banquets provide piano music and a person to lead singing of "The Star-Spangled Banner" and "This Is My Country".
 Provide words in the Program for "This Is My Country".
 The Credentials Chairman must report during the Plenary Sessions.

 Flower - Magnolia Color - Yellow Song - "This Is My Country"

 Keep track of expenses and show actual costs and number of people at each event.
 Send records to the National Treasurer and to next Host State following National Assembly.

 PRINTED PROGRAM includes: (not necessarily in this order)

-National Society Officers State Society Presidents National Executive Council National Board of Management National Assembly Committee Past National Presidents, state, year National Standing Committee (Auditing, Assembly Meeting Place, Budget & Finance, Bylaws & Standing Rules, Creative Arts, Endowment Fund, Eye Program, Insignia & Ribbons, Journal) Credentials Committee Registration Committee Daily Schedule (Time and Place) National Assembly Rules Pledge to the Flag of the United States of America Salute to the Flags of the Southern States Purpose for National Society Southern Dames of America "Star Spangled Banner" "This Is My Country" "Blest Be the Tie That Binds" Invitation of next year's Assembly - State, date, place - given by State Host
+National Society Officers State Society Presidents National Executive Council National Board of Management National Assembly Committee Past National Presidents, state, year

+National Standing Committees (Review, National Assembly Meeting Place, Budget & Finance, Bylaws & Standing Rules, Creative Arts, Endowment Fund, Eye Program, Insignia & Ribbons, Journal) Credentials Committee

+Registration Committee

+Daily Schedule (Time and Place)

+National Assembly Rules

+Pledge to the Flag of the United States of America

+Salute to the Flags of the Southern States

+Purpose for National Society Southern Dames of America

+"Star Spangled Banner"

+"This Is My Country"

+"Blest Be the Tie That Binds"

+Invitation to next year's National Assembly - State, date, place - given by State Host

 Appendix III. - ORDER OF BUSINESS

 Call to order

 Pledge of Allegiance to the Flag of the United States of America

 The "Star Spangled Banner" (optional)

 Purpose (optional)

 Program (Option 1)

 Minutes of the previous meeting

 Treasurer's Report

+Reports of Officers

+Committee Reports

+Unfinished Business

+New Business

+Program (Option 2)

+Announcements

+Adjournment

+First Printing 2007

+Carolee P. McKinstry and Catherine F. Brister

+Second Issue 2015

+Betty Stevens, Gabrielle Hadyka, Nelly Shearer

+Third Issue 2017

+Anne Farley and Jane Power

+Online at Southern Dames Website